What is Jungfraujoch - Top of Europe?

 Park your car when traveling to Jungfraujoch

-If you choose to come by car, you can park near the rail stations of Interlaken Ost, Grindelwald Terminal or Lauterbrunnen.
-In order to do a round trip (up via Lauterbrunnen and down via Grindelwald or vice versa), parking in Interlaken Ost is best.
+If you choose to come by car, you can park near the rail stations of Interlaken Ost, Matten, Grindelwald Terminal, or Lauterbrunnen.
+For a round trip (up via Lauterbrunnen and down via Grindelwald or vice versa), parking in Interlaken Ost is best.

 Operation dates, schedules and timetable

-Jungfraujoch is accessible all year round.
+Jungfraujoch is accessible all day of the year.
 The trains from Kleine Scheidegg to Eigergletscher/Jungfraujoch and the cableway to Eigergletscher operate daily.

-Kleine Scheidegg can be reached all year round as well, but there are maintenance breaks on the routes from Grindelwald and Wengen:
+Kleine Scheidegg can be reached year round as well, but there are maintenance breaks on the routes from Grindelwald and Wengen.

 Planning your trip in the Swiss timetable